MunishMummadi/gsoc/2025/final_proposal.md

 ### Hardware Implementation
 For the physical robot arm component, I have developed a remote-friendly approach:
-- I have access to a 3D printer at my university's engineering lab, allowing me to prototype and test the physical components
+- Currently i don't have access to a 3D printer.
+I believe we can plan something for this — sending the 3D files to a 3D printing service or to my mentor/lab(not sure)
 - I can leverage my mechanical engineering background to ensure designs are optimized for remote collaboration and testing
 - The modular nature of the design allows components to be tested independently before final assembly